Stethoscope and a tooth icon representing the costs and coverage of COBRA dental insurance.

 How to Weigh Your Options

 Making the right choice comes down to doing a little homework.
 It’s a good idea to compare the cost of COBRA with other options by looking at the monthly premiums, deductibles, copays, and annual maximums for each plan.
 Think about your dental needs, too.
 Do you just need routine cleanings, or are you anticipating major work like a crown or root canal?
 Answering these questions will help you find the most cost-effective solution.
-If you feel stuck, our team is here to help you understand your options and make a clear, informed decision.
-You can get started by reaching out to us for guidance.
+If you feel stuck, our benefits advisors are here to help you understand your options and make a clear, informed decision.
+You can get started by reaching out, or contact us directly to us for guidance.

 Related Articles